Global Country of World Peace: Currency

-Raam is a bearer bond and local currency issued by Global Country of World Peace.
+Raam is a bearer bond and local currency issued by the Global Country of World Peace.
 It was designed for the development of agricultural projects and to combat poverty in third world countries.
 As of 2003, it had limited acceptance in some European and U.S. cities.
 The currency has been used in Iowa and has been also given approval in The Netherlands where more than 100 Dutch shops, department store chains, in 30 villages and cities, are using the notes at a fixed rate of 10 euros per raam.